-When a recipient is restricted to an ordering provider (physician, clinic, inpatient hospital and/ or dentist), all pharmacy services must be ordered by the primary medical provider (clinic or MD) with the recipient's restriction type.
+When a Medicaid enrollee is restricted to an ordering provider (physician, clinic, inpatient hospital and/ or dentist), all pharmacy services must be ordered by the primary medical provider (clinic or MD) with the Medicaid enrollee's restriction type.

-The primary provider may refer the restricted recipient to another provider with that category of service and that servicing provider may also order services.
+The primary provider may refer the restricted Medicaid enrollee to another provider with that category of service and that servicing provider may also order services.